Welcome to ADHD Support Australia, your guide to everything ADHD

 We’ll empower you…

-We’ve been holding monthly expert speaker evenings on Sydney’s Northern Beaches since 2013, but since April 2020 our monthly talks have been available as online events.
+We’ve been holding monthly expert speaker evenings on Sydney’s Northern Beaches since 2013, but since April 2020 our monthly talks have been online.

 Empower yourself with knowledge.

 We pride ourselves in bringing you the most experienced and innovative professionals for you to learn from.

 From psychological and behavioural therapies to practical strategies to holistic modalities we’ve got you covered.

 - Homework/Study skills